The Acquisition of Public Land

 Patent Maps

-The maps are similar in appearance to ownership plat maps as published in plat books.
-The main difference is that the patent maps do not represent a "snapshot in time," but rather show the first owners, or patentees, of each parcel, regardless of when they were acquired.
+The maps in this atlas are similar in appearance to ownership plat maps as published in plat books.
+The main difference is that the patent maps do not represent a "snapshot in time," but rather show the first owners, or patentees, of each parcel, regardless of when the parcels were acquired.
 Additionally, cities and villages are not shown, since they were not yet in existence when some of the land was acquired.
 Natural features are likewise not shown, except when they were used as a land boundary, as in the case of the numbered lots along the Black River.

-Pattern fills are used to distinguish between the various authorities by which a parcel of land was acquired.
-The exception is that there is no distinction between cash sales and recreational land purchases; the latter is indicated by a footnote following the map.
+Pattern fills are used to distinguish between the various authorities by which the parcels of land were acquired.
 A key to the patterns accompanies each map.

 Footnotes

 Some of the names on the patentee lists do not appear on the maps for various reasons.
 Explanations for them are found in the footnotes following each map.
 In the case of multiple owners of small parcels, only the first owner listed is shown on the map; the others are listed in a footnote.
 All of those associated with land grants—widows, minor children, attorneys, administrators, and assignees—are listed as patentees.
-The soldier who received the land grant was not considered a patentee and is thus not included in the patentee list unless he opted to exercise his warrant and accept the property.
-The instances where this occurred are noted in the footnotes.
+The soldier who received a land grant was not considered a patentee and is thus not included on the maps or in the footnotes unless he opted to exercise his warrant and accept the property.
+The instances where this occurred are documented in the footnotes.
 In most cases, he sold or otherwise assigned his warrant to another party who either exercised it or subsequently sold or transferred it to someone else.
-Only the final patentee—who took possession of the land—is shown on the map.
+Only the final patentee or patentees—who took possession of the land—are shown on the map.
+All others are listed in the footnotes.

 Land Grant Warrantees

-There is a separate listing of soldiers who applied for and received warrants.
-Information in the listing includes rank, the war served in, and the amount of acres granted.
+There is a separate, alphabetical listing of soldiers who applied for and received warrants.
+Information in the listing includes rank, the war served in, and the number of acres granted.

 Land Descriptions

-There are two types of parcels described in the patentee lists.
+Two types of parcels are described in the patentee lists.
 The first is rectangular and is described by its location within the section.
-For example, NESW is an abbreviation for the northeast quarter of the southwest quarter, a 40-acre parcel; S½SE for the south half of the southeast quarter, an 80-acre parcel; and NW for the northwest quarter, a 160-acre parcel.
-The second type of parcel is a numbered lot, used for odd-shaped parcels along the Black River, and for parcels located in fractional sections along the western edge of some townships.
-For the purpose of compiling the patent maps, the locations of these numbered parcels were determined by reference to older plat maps.
-The numbers are not shown on the patent plat maps, due to space limitations.
-The system by which they were numbered is not consistent among all of the townships.
+For example, SW¼SE¼ is an abbreviation for the southwest quarter of the southeast quarter, a 40-acre parcel.
+N½SE¼ describes the north half of the southeast quarter, an 80-acre parcel; and NE¼ describes the northeast quarter, a 160-acre parcel.
+The second type of parcel is the numbered lot, used for odd-shaped parcels along the Black River, and for parcels located in fractional sections along the western edge of some townships.
+For the purpose of compiling the patent maps, the locations of the numbered parcels were determined by reference to older plat maps.
+The system by which they were numbered is not consistent among all of the townships, or even—in some cases—among different sections in the same township.

 As careful as we may be in compiling, checking, and rechecking these maps, some errors are bound to escape our notice.
 Some are traceable to the GLO records database; others are the fault of the cartographer.
 In any case, we are grateful to those users who call them to our attention so that they may be rectified.
 In addition, we will do our best to address any other issues or questions submitted to us by the users.